Book cover

 Performance Transactions per second, response time, latency, throughput

-Space Disk usage, RAM, cache usage
+Space Storage usage, RAM, cache usage

-Portability % of portable lines of code
+Portability Percentage of portable lines of code

 Using metrics for defining non-functional requirements avoids nebulous specifications like the system should be fast and have high availability.
 Instead, it is recommended to define, for example, that the system should ensure 99.99% availability and that 99% of the transactions conducted in any 5-minute window should have a maximum response time of 1 second.